moinnuddinnn/mathematical-model-of-everything/README.md

 # MATHEMATICAL FRAMEWORK FOR THEORY OF EVERYTHING
-A mathematical model of everything, build by string theory and tegmark's mathematical framework of universe, using c++
+This README provides a complete comprehension about the mathematical framework of everything.

+####Some important keywords to be understood before we proceed: